BayAreaMetro/RegionalTransitDatabase/R/readme.md

 ### File List

--  `RouteBuilderStuff_KS.R`
-a draft script for route building.
 -  `r511.R`
-a library of helper functions for processing gtfs data into tpa eligible routes/stops
+a library of helper functions for processing gtfs data
 -  `priority_routes/`
 scripts for fetching high frequency routes by provider, and some tools to compare outputs
+-  `historical_routes/`
+scripts for fetching all routes by provider.
+-  `RouteBuilderStuff_KS.R`
+a draft script for TPA's.